microsoft/BCApps/src/Business Foundation/App/NoSeries/readme_refactoring.md

 "Document No." := NoSeriesBatch.SimulateGetNextNo(GenJnlBatch."No. Series", Rec."Posting Date", "Document No.")
 ```

-This new function will use the details of the given No. Series to increment the Document No. In case the No. Series does not exist, the Document No. will be increased by one.
+This new function uses the details of the given No. Series to increment the Document No. If the No. Series doesn't exist, the Document No. increases by one.